This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be taught how to check a small drop of blood in a glucose monitor.
 Ask your healthcare provider when and how often to check your blood sugar level during the day.
 You may need to check your blood sugar level at least 3 times each day.

 - Ask your healthcare provider what your blood sugar levels should be before and after you eat.
-He may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
+He or she may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
 The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
 Write down your results, and show them to your healthcare provider.
-He may use the results to make changes to your medicine, food, and exercise schedules.
+He or she may use the results to make changes to your medicine, food, and exercise schedules.

-Gestational diabetes can usually be controlled with meal planning and exercise.
+GDM may be controlled with meal planning and exercise.
 The goal is to keep your blood sugar level as close to normal, as safely as possible.
 Your healthcare provider and dietitian will help set up a meal and exercise plan for you.

 - Insulin may be needed if your diabetes is not controlled by nutrition and exercise.
 Insulin is safe to use during pregnancy.
-Talk to your healthcare provider about all of the medicines you are currently taking.
-Some diabetes medicines are not safe during pregnancy.

 - Check your blood pressure often.
 High blood pressure can cause problems with your health and your pregnancy.
 Blood pressure readings are usually written as 2 numbers.
 Your systolic blood pressure (the first number) should be between 110 and 129.
 Your diastolic blood pressure (the second number) should be between 65 and 79.